 Martin McDonagh’s heartfelt drama is one of the best movies in the recent year.
 A combination of strong acting, and brilliant screenplay and directing, will take you on a memorable journey of emotions.
 The movie title itself seems a strange (and rather long) choice until you watch the movie.
 And then, you cannot imagine naming it differently.

-Location: Ebbing Missouri is not a real city, the movie is shot on various locations on North Carolina.
+Location: Ebbing Missouri is not a real city, the movie was shot in various locations on North Carolina.

 7. L.A.
 Confidential (1997)

-Location: The movie is indeed shot in L.A, including location such as the famous Sunset Boulevard and Hollywood.
+Location: The movie was indeed shot in L.A, including locations such as the famous Sunset Boulevard and Hollywood.